-January 28, 2003 - Sharon is re-elected to his second term as prime minister.
+January 28, 2003 - Is re-elected to his second term as prime minister.

-June 4, 2003 - Mahmoud Abbas, President Bush, Jordanian King Abdullah II and Sharon discuss the Middle East "road map" in Aqaba, Jordan.
+June 4, 2003 - Abbas, US President George W. Bush, Jordanian King Abdullah II and Sharon discuss the Middle East “road map” in Aqaba, Jordan.

 September 17, 2005 - Plans are announced for Mahmoud Abbas and Sharon to meet.